 As we’ve written elsewhere, a handwritten note from your boss goes a long way.
 It’s that personal touch that really sets it off.

-It might seem a little daunting to get the CEO to write birthday notes for every team member, but a little work upfront makes this totally doable.
+It might seem a little daunting to get the CEO to write birthday notes and messages for every team member, but a little work upfront makes this totally doable.

 Here’s what you can do: